shubham7109/CTF_for_beginners/README.md

 ```
 >- You can get a editor for windows but for linux you can use the default one on terminal using - hexeditor <file_name>
 >- To view hex and ASCII you can use hexdump -C or open the file on DFF.
+>- You should learn to use grep to find certain text from huge clumps of text.
+I did it from the man pages for grep.(man grep)